 From this list, select the changelist that contains the modified files to be shelved.
 The active changelist is selected by default.

 The summary under the modified files pane shows statistics on the currently selected changelist, such as the number of modified, new and deleted files.
 This area also shows how many files of each type are shown, and how many of them will be shelved.

 In this area, enter a string that will be used as the shelf name.
 When you unshelve your changes, a new changelist with the same name will be created in the Local Changes view.
 If you leave this field empty, the shelf name will be generated using the following pattern: <number of files in the shelf>, <date and time when the shelf was created>:

 Before Submit / Before Commit section

-Use the controls in this area to define which additional actions you want PyCharm to perform before putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want PyCharm to perform before shelving the selected files.

 These controls are available for the following version control systems:

 Perform code formatting according to the Project Code Style settings.